zhoushengdao/translated-articles/geogebra-apps-api/en.md

  <td>void registerClientListener(String JSFunctionName)</td>
  <td style="text-align: center;">5.0</td>
  <td>Registers a JavaScript function as a generic listener for the applet's construction.
 The listener receives events as JSON objects of the form
-<code>{type: "setMode", target:"", argument: "2"}</code> where <code>target</code> is the label of the construction element related to the event (if applicable), <code>argument</code> provides additional information based on the event type (e.g. the mode number for setMode event).
+`{type: "setMode", target:"", argument: "2"}` where `target` is the label of the construction element related to the event (if applicable), `argument` provides additional information based on the event type (e.g. the mode number for setMode event).
 Please refer to the list of client events below.
  </td>
  </tr>
 <tr>